BBOPlace-Bench: Benchmarking Black-Box Optimization for Chip Placement: Introduction

-BBOPlace-Bench not only offers effective approaches for chip placement and facilitates the development of efficient BBO-driven solutions in this field, but also expands the application scenarios of BBO algorithms and broadens their practical use in chip design.
+BBOPlace-Bench not only provides a practical benchmarking infrastructure for chip placement and facilitates the development of efficient BBO-driven solutions in this field, but also expands the application scenarios of BBO algorithms and broadens their practical use in chip design.
 Our contributions can be summarized as follows: \begin{itemize} \item We propose the first BBO benchmark BBOPlace-Bench for chip placement, providing an important, real-world, and challenging task for BBO algorithms.
-BBOPlace-Bench integrates three problem formulations (SP, MGO, and HPO) of BBO for chip placement and five representative BBO algorithms (SA, Vanilla-EA, ES, PSO and BO), and supports evaluations of three kinds of metrics (MP-HPWL, GP-HPWL and PPA) on two standard industrial chip suites (ISPD 2005 and ICCAD 2015). \item We decouple problem formulation, optimization algorithms, and evaluation, making BBOPlace-Bench convenient for researchers in the BBO community to compare their own algorithms in a clear manner. \item We conduct extensive empirical results, including MP-HPWL and GP-HPWL evaluation on ISPD 2005 and ICCAD 2015, as well as PPA evaluation on ICCAD 2015, and provide detailed discussions on different problem formulations and BBO algorithms.
-The problem formulations of MGO and HPO exhibit superior performance than the SP problem formulation.
-For BBO algorithms, Vanilla-EA and PSO outperform SA and BO in most settings.
-Furthermore, compared to state-of-the-art analytical methods (i.e., DREAMPlace~\cite{lin2020dreamplace}) and RL methods (i.e., MaskPlace~\cite{lai2022maskplace}), some combinations of BBO formulation and algorithms (e.g., Vanilla-EA under the MGO formulation and PSO under the HPO formulation) can perform better, showing the potential of BBO for chip placement. \item We hope our flexible framework not only facilitates solving the critical chip placement problem but also provides a real-world, important benchmark urgently needed for the BBO community.
-We hope it can promote the research of BBO algorithms (since BBOPlace-Bench involves several challenging optimization scenarios, e.g., high-dimensional optimization and expensive optimization), and expand the influence of the BBO field. \end{itemize}
+BBOPlace-Bench integrates three problem formulations (SP, MGO, and HPO) of BBO for chip placement and five representative BBO algorithms (SA, GA, CMA-ES, PSO, and BO), and supports evaluation with three kinds of metrics (MP-HPWL, GP-HPWL, and PPA) on two standard industrial chip suites (ISPD 2005 and ICCAD 2015). \item We decouple problem formulation, optimization algorithms, and evaluation, making BBOPlace-Bench convenient for researchers in the BBO community to compare their own algorithms under a clear protocol. \item We conduct extensive empirical studies, including MP-HPWL and GP-HPWL evaluation on ISPD 2005 and ICCAD 2015, as well as PPA evaluation on ICCAD 2015, and provide detailed discussions on different problem formulations and BBO algorithms.
+Under common benchmark instances, metric definitions, evaluation pipeline, and search budgets, MGO and HPO generally obtain higher average ranks than SP. \item This flexible framework not only facilitates work on the critical chip placement problem but also provides an important real-world benchmark urgently needed by the BBO community.
+By covering challenging scenarios such as high-dimensional and expensive optimization, BBOPlace-Bench can promote BBO research and expand the field's practical impact. \end{itemize}